Life in Korogocho

 Mary is 33 years old and has lived in the Korogocho slum since she was two.
 She and her husband have two sons and two daughters.
 She is one of the most active and loyal group members of MWAMKO.
 The family is dependant on the earnings of her husband who is a casual construction worker on various building sites in Nairobi.

-John, his brother (also a plumber) and their father are in charge of water and sewerage tasks for MWAMKO.
+Moses, his brother (also a plumber) and their father are in charge of water and sewerage tasks for MWAMKO.
 He did the plumbing for the water tower and water pump installation on the site, exemplifying the self-build concept where would-be beneficiaries of the project contribute their skills and other resources to build the houses.

 Martha was born in Kiambu County, where she attended Primary School but was unable, through poverty, to proceed to Secondary School.
 She married but her husband later died, leaving her with four children.
 She lives in a small mud-walled and iron-sheet roofed simple structure owned by her late husband’s family, who expect – and need - her to pay part of the Ksh 3,000/- (£22.50) monthly rent.
 She works in a nearby hospital where she makes Ksh 9,000/- (£67.50) a month.